 We often feel the Spirit prodding us to go, but we tend to hesitate, as if we don’t understand the definition of the word “go”.
-In this clip from The Main Event, Jonathan Evans lays out how men often wonder why God isn’t working in their lives, while God is just waiting on them to stop standing still and move.
+In this clip from The Main Event, former NFL player and Dallas Cowboys chaplain, Jonathan Evans, lays out how men often wonder why God isn’t working in their lives, while God is just waiting on them to stop standing still and move.

 The entire video is above, and the complete transcript is below.